 Are you planning a trip to Lyon?
 One of your concerns will surely be the traffic in this French city.
 Not to worry!
-Parclick will help you to find somewhere suitable for your car, so that you can maximise your enjoyment during your stay.
+Parclick will help you to find a suitable parking in Lyon for your car, so that you can maximise your enjoyment during your stay.
 Lyon is not a city in which it is easy to park because of its layout and how busy it is.
 With over 2 million inhabitants, Lyon is the second biggest urban area in France, after Paris, and is one of the country’s economic centres.
-Lyon is known for its industry, in the past for its silk and now for its advances in technology.
-It plays a part in the services industry, with connections all over the world and is also the seat of a few international organisations including Interpol and Handicap International.

 Lyon (which includes Villeurbanne, as well as Lyon itself), has 6 train stations, of which the main ones are Lyon Perrache and Lyon Part-Dieu.

 Lyon Perrache Station is one of the oldest stations still active in Lyon.
 From there you can catch the metro, the tram or various bus lines.